Douglas Marland: Return to As the World Turns

-Marland was hired in 1985 to return to As the World Turns.
+Marland was hired in 1985 to return to As the World Turns, his material began airing on October 14, 1985.
 Marland refocused the show and made the Hughes family central to the plot again.
-He utilized over 30 years of history to create new storylines for core characters Bob Hughes and Kim Hughes.
+He used over 30 years of history to create new storylines for core characters Bob Hughes and Kim Hughes.
 (One story, where a child previously thought to be dead was found to be alive and living in England, was a dual role played by future Oscar-winning actress Julianne Moore.)
 He was also credited with bringing original cast members Helen Wagner and Don MacLaughlin back to the center the show as Nancy and Chris Hughes, after they'd been bumped to recurring status in 1982.
 When McLaughlin (and his character) died in 1986, Marland paired Nancy with Chief of Detectives Dan McClosky, and then chronicled McClosky's subsequent battle with Alzheimer's disease.
 He also reached back to Lisa McColl's 1965 stint on short-lived ATWT spinoff Our Private World, giving her a son, Scott Eldridge, hitherto unknown to viewers, who tracked her down as an adult.
 (He was said to have been born during the several-month-long lapse between when Private World ended and when Lisa resurfaced on ATWT in mid-1966.)

 He also introduced a new working-class family, the Snyders, into the storyline and added new dimensions to the wealthy Lucinda Walsh (Elizabeth Hubbard) by tying the Walshes and Snyders together.
 This resulted in the pairing of Lily Walsh (Martha Byrne) and Holden Snyder (Jon Hensley).
 It was also revealed that Iva Snyder (Lisa Brown) was the biological mother of Lucinda's adopted daughter Lily.
 The new Snyder family was based largely on Douglas Marland's own experiences; he grew up on a farm in West Sand Lake, NY.
 In several interviews, Marland remarked that the character of Seth Snyder was based largely on his own life.
 Seth was the oldest child, who had been taken on great responsibility in helping to raise his siblings following patriarch Harvey Snyder's death.
 This event was key to the formation of the Snyder family dynamic, in that Marland was allowed to write a strong and independent yet maternal figure in matriarch Emma Snyder (Kathleen Widdoes).